top of page

 Word Processors

-A recent study examined poor writers' writing products with and without a word processor (Morphy & Graham, 2012).
-This student showed the benefits of the word processor tool.
-Compared to writing by hand, when using a word processor, students produced longer writing documented that were better developed and organized.
-The were fewer mechanical errors and overall the writing samples were of better quality when rated by experts.
-Students reported they were more motivated to write using the word processor (Morphy & Graham).
-This effect has been replicated by other researchers (Zhu, Shum, Tse, & Lui, 2016).
+• Compared to writing by hand, when using a word processor, students produced longer written products that were better developed and organized.
+There were fewer mechanical errors and overall the writing samples were of better quality when rated by experts.

 • Effective in circumventing problems for children with writing learning disabilities